 The Society is fully equipped to collect blood within the premises of the Blood Centre and also has mobile teams which go out regularly to hold Blood Donation Camps.
 The mobile teams cover different parts of Delhi, Noida, Gurgaon, Ghaziabad, Faridabad, Bahadurgarh and even go to Pilani, Haldwani, Phagwara etc. Blood Donation Camps are organized in schools, colleges and other places with the help of religious, social, political, commercial, and military / paramilitary organizations.
 In 2022-23 around 400 camps were organized.

 Highlights of major camps:-

-IRCS(NHQ), Blood Bank organized a Mega Blood Donation Camp on 24th April, 2019 to celebrate ‘Manav Ekta Diwas’ at Sant Nirankari Mandal , Bhurai where 1321 blood units of blood was collected from devotees of Sant Nirankari Mandal.
+IRCS(NHQ), Blood Centre organized a Mega Blood Donation Camp on 24th April, 2019 to celebrate ‘Manav Ekta Diwas’ at Sant Nirankari Mandal , Bhurai where 1321 blood units of blood was collected from devotees of Sant Nirankari Mandal.

-A blood donation camp was conducted under the leadership of IRCS(NHQ), Blood Bank and supported by different Govt. hospitals of Delhi including AIIMS, AIIMS (CNC), Safdarjung hospital, DDU hospital, RML hospital, SSK hospital, Ambedkar hospital, Kasturba hospital, Sushrut Trauma Centre etc.
+A blood donation camp was conducted under the leadership of IRCS(NHQ), Blood Centre and supported by different Govt. hospitals of Delhi including AIIMS, AIIMS (CNC), Safdarjung hospital, DDU hospital, RML hospital, SSK hospital, Ambedkar hospital, Kasturba hospital, Sushrut Trauma Centre etc.

 Different hospital contributed by providing manpower including doctors, technicians, staff nurse, counsellor, social worker, attendants.
 Some Thalassaemia parents also volunteered in the camp.